Strangemother/python-hyperway/docs/topology.md

 # prints "Hello Hyperway!"
 ```

-## Wire function

-A wire function exists within a connection between two nodes.
-It accepts the output of _'node A'_.
-Its result is sent to _'node B'_ as input.

 ## Stepper

 Arguably the most important component of hyperway, the stepper is the "machine" running the graph.